chill-uk/unraid-uasp-fix/README.md

 [the_dreaded_usb_das_enclsoure_and_none_reporting](https://www.reddit.com/r/unRAID/comments/1fpi8ps/the_dreaded_usb_das_enclsoure_and_none_reporting/)
 Thanks [wlatic](https://www.reddit.com/user/wlatic/)!

-ALSO - DO THIS AT YOUR OWN RISK.
+- DO THIS AT YOUR OWN RISK -
 I AM NOT RESPONSIBLE IF YOU DESTROY YOUR ARRAY AND ALL OF YOUR FILES!

 ## The Problem